 Imagine turning on the kitchen tap one morning and nothing comes out.
 No water at all.

-It’s an unnerving prospect that could soon become a reality for the citizens of one of Africa’s largest cities.
-Cape Town, South Africa, is a little more than three months away from seeing its water taps turned off.
-After years of drought, population growth, and lax enforcement of water restrictions, the popular tourist city is about to run out of water.
+It’s an unnerving prospect that could still become a reality for the citizens of one of Africa’s largest cities.
+Cape Town, South Africa, was on the brink of having its water taps turned off.
+After years of drought, population growth, and lax enforcement of water restrictions, the popular tourist city was very close to running out of water.

 But the incredible moral and environmental challenges ahead in Cape Town don’t end there.
 Because if we do not act to end climate change, other cities are likely to find themselves in similar crises.